 Status: The Fiscal Policy Advisory Committee had an initial discussion regarding Enterprise Funds at their April 16, 2018 meeting.
 The Committee further discussed Enterprise and Special Revenue funds at its September 17, 2018 meeting, specifically addressing the Solid Waste, Arena and Golf funds.
 After consultation with the City's external auditors, the Committee recommended to the full City Council to reclassify the Solid Waste, Arena and Golf funds from Enterprise to Special Revenue, and for the City Manager to include support to other funds in the annual budget process.
 The City Council approved the recommendation at the November 2018 City Council meeting.
-The change of these funds to Special Revenue will be included in the FY 2020 budget that is presented to City Council in May.
+The change of these funds to Special Revenue was included in the FY 2020 budget adopted by City Council on June 17, 2019.